 - Ask that nurse clip (not shave) hair that may need to be removed

 - Give an antibiotic on time (Who is responsible?
 What time?)

 - Provide additional oxygen

 Every conversation with the medical team is important.
 Know the questions and topics to cover to make the most of their time and expertise.

 Ask to stay with your loved one in the recovery room so that you can watch for signs of distress, including:

 - Rapid breathing

-How to help your loved one recover
+How to help as your loved one recovers

 During the Hospital Stay